acweisha/Classification_binary_functional_data/README.txt

 Instructions for Use

 Data:
-	The formatted binary series are found in the data fold.
+	The formatted binary series are found in the data folder.
 In the provided binary time series, there are four csv files, one for each type of account.
 Each row in these csv files correspond to the binary series of one account.
 The binary series are summarized using five minute windows, where a 1 is recorded if the account posted during those five minutes and a 0 is presented otherwise.
 We provided code to convert the provided binary series to different window sizes by binning the data.

 	The Twitter data for the genuine and automated accounts is located at http://mib.projects.iit.cnr.it/dataset.html.
 Twitter data for the foreign state linked accounts are provided in the Data Archive of Twitter Civic Integrity https://about.twitter.com/en/our-priorities/civic-integrity.
 All of the data are available for academic research and provided as csv files.
 In these files the User ID field is the unique identifier for the accounts.
 The data contain information about the Tweets and the user profile information.